Wellcome Genome Campus

 The Wellcome Genome Campus is a scientific research campus built in the grounds of Hinxton Hall, Hinxton in Cambridgeshire, England.

 Campus

 The Campus is home to some institutes and organisations in genomics and computational biology.
 The Campus is part of the Wellcome Trust, a global charitable foundation that exists to improve health, and houses the Wellcome Sanger Institute, the European Bioinformatics Institute (EBI), the bioinformatics outstation of the European Molecular Biology Laboratory (EMBL), and a number of biotech companies whose UK offices are located in the BioData Innovation Centre acting as an incubator for businesses of all sizes.
-Today, the Campus is a globally significant hub for scientific, business, educational and cultural activities for genomic and biodata sciences.

-Over the next 15 years, there are significant plans to grow the Campus, extending its facilities to expand its community of scientific talent and business leaders with aligned interests.

-Campus Facilities

-As the leading hub of genomic science in Europe, the campus provides a range of facilities and services to support academic research, and businesses that operate in the genomics and biodata market.
-Its facilities include: